 4. Acknowledge her feelings.

 Also, acknowledge that you respect how she feels right now.
 All your girlfriend wants to hear you say is, “I know you’re upset, and you have every right to be.”
 So say it.
 Knowing how to apologize to your girlfriend begins with validating her feelings.

 5. Have answers to her questions.

 Next, state that you regret hurting her.
 Anyone can say they’re sorry, but you want her to know that you actually mean it.
 So do a little digging.
 Why do you think you did to upset her?
 How do you plan on moving forward so it doesn’t happen again?
 Have answers to these questions and tell her.
 Don’t make excuses.
 Don’t be sarcastic.
 Don’t crack jokes.
 Own your behavior and be genuine.

 Finally, end by asking for forgiveness.
 Depending on what you’re apologizing for, her forgiveness may not be a given, so don’t assume that it is.
 Asking, “Do you think you can forgive me and trust me when I say that this won’t happen again?” will show her that you don’t take her or your relationship for granted.
 If she accepts your apology, say thank you.
 If she needs time to think, give it to her.

 And don’t forget about the little things.
-Make eye contact with her.
-Don’t mumble through your apology.
+Understanding how to apologize to your girlfriend requires empathy and compassion, so make eye contact with her, and don’t mumble through your apology.
 If she wants to talk, let her talk without interruption.
 If you can show that you’re making an effort in every way, she’ll be more likely to take you and your apology seriously.